KaatoDev/NotzScoreboard/README.md

 ## Commands
 ### `/notzsb`
- - `cleanOldDatabase` - Deletes the old database;
- - `convert` <all/<scoreboard>> - Convert all the old players and all or a specifically one of the old Scoreboards;
  - `create` \<name> \<display> (header) (template) (footer) - Creates the scoreboard with the option of already setting the templates.
  - `delete` \<scoreboard> - Deletes a scoreboard.
  - `list` - Lists all the scoreboards created.
  - `players` - Lists all registered players and their respective scoreboards.
- - `reload` - Reloads parts of the plugin.
  - `reset` \<player> - Resets the player's scoreboard to the default scoreboard.
  - `set` \<scoreboard> - Sets the scoreboard itself.
  - `update` - Updates all scoreboards.